 How Do Multifocal Contact Lenses Work?

-Unlike progressive lenses for glasses, where you look through the top of the lenses to view the what are multifocal contact lensesdistance, and through the bottom of the lenses to see up close, contact lenses must be designed differently because they follow the eyes’ movements.
+Unlike progressive lenses for glasses, where you look through the top of the lenses to view the distance, and through the bottom of the lenses to see up close, contact lenses must be designed differently because they follow the eyes’ movements.
 You cannot selectively look through the top of the contact lenses for certain situations, and through the bottom for others.

 Therefore, instead of dispersing the power from the top to the bottom, multifocal contact lenses disperse the power from the center of the pupil, to the outside.
 Typically, multifocal contact lenses will require you to wear a near-dominant contact lens on one eye, and a distance-dominant contact lens on the other eyes.
 This allows the wearer to be able to see clearly at all distances, but it does present some downsides.